electrode-io/electrode/README.md

 ## Progressive Web App (PWA) features supported by the Electrode framework
 #### 1. Offline first
   Offline first lets your app run without a network connection.
 At the same time it provides a great performance boost for repeat visit to your web site.
-  This is done with a service worker and by pre-caching your static assets as well as run time caching of react routes.
+  This is done with a service worker and by pre-caching your static assets as well as runtime caching of React routes.
   [Learn More](https://github.com/electrode-io/electrode-archetype-react-app/blob/master/README.md#2-cache)
 #### 2. Add To Homescreen
-  After visiting you website, users will get a prompt to add your application to their homescreen (web or mobile).
+  After visiting you website, users will get a prompt (if the user has visited your site at least twice, with at least five minutes between visits.) to add your application to their homescreen (web or [mobile](https://developers.google.com/web/updates/2015/03/increasing-engagement-with-app-install-banners-in-chrome-for-android)).
 Combined with offline caching, this means your web app can be used exactly like a native application.
   [Learn More](https://github.com/electrode-io/electrode-archetype-react-app/blob/master/README.md#1-manifest)
 #### 3. Push Notifications
   Web push notifications allow users to opt-in to timely updates from sites they love and allow you to effectively re-engage them with customized, relevant content.
   We will learn about Push Notifications in the next couple of sections.

-## Instructions for setting up push notification
+## Instructions for setting up Push Notifications
-Push Notification is based on service workers because service workers operate in the background.
+### Web push is only supported on: Google Chrome 42+ (Desktop & Android)
+The [Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API) requires a registered service worker so it can send notifications in the background when the web application isn't running.
 So we need to register our service worker first.
 Check out [this guideline](https://github.com/electrode-io/electrode-archetype-react-app/blob/master/README.md#how-do-i-generate-a-manifestjson-and-a-service-worker-file) to generate a service worker in an electrode app.
+Also, check out the [Adding Push Notifications to a Web App](https://developers.google.com/web/fundamentals/getting-started/codelabs/push-notifications/) Codelab provided by Google for an in-depth guide on how push notifications and service workers work together.

-Next we need to add a `push` event to this existing service worker:
+Next we need to add a `push` event to this existing service worker for sending notifications to the client from a push server:
-#### 1. Create a new file `sw.js`,
+#### 1. Creating a new file service worker file to listen to push events
+In order to respond to push notifications events received from a remote server we need to listen for the `push` event on the active service worker.
+Since our service worker file is generated automatically we need to use the `importScripts` API, which lets us execute additional scripts in the context of the service worker.
 ```
 self.addEventListener("push", (event) => {
   const title = "It worked!";